codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 # 6. Dress to impress

 The matching t-shirt is a staple at Disney.
-While planning our first trip with the little one, our exictement and eagerness led us to go all out.
+While planning our first trip with the little one, our excitement and eagerness led us to go all out.
 At one point, I was tempted to think we might be going a little overboard on outfits.
 Matching shirts for the plane ride down, matching shirts for Animal Kingdom, polka dot bathing suit for the off day, and coordinating outfits for Magic